 Side note: if any of you kids remember Aeon Flux (the original MTV shorts – not that Charlize Theron thing) you probably appreciated Megan probing the window to Mark’s departed soul.
 Eye play still works better than gallons of corn syrup.

-Being Megan, however, some allowance had to be made for a ‘morning after’ solution – if only because Kyle would demand it.
+Being Megan, however, some allowance had to be made for a ‘morning after’ solution – if only because Kyle (Patrick Fugit) would demand it.
 That, in turn, would mean an out being made available (for all her Occupational hazards, after the fact).
 This was where Chief Giles’ (Reg E. Cathey) past contributions paid off, officially committing him to Team Bad Touch.
 It was a big enough contribution to get him out of Bad Touch duty, anyway.

 Kids may still largely be off limits, regarding body counts (one of the reason I appreciated Pitch Black – spoiler: those kids died horribly); but putting them in jeopardy still makes for plot points.
 Usually, that means some kind of unforced error; so even with Freshly Occupied survivor/ veteran, Amber (Madeleine McGraw), at hand, a traumatized Holly (Callie Brook McClincy) could be excused for giving the game away (Freshly Occupied hyper-senses notwithstanding).